 Unite has an open, transparent corporate culture based on trust and personal responsibility.
 As a result, we don't adhere to strict working times, but offer all employees trust-based working time depending on their responsibilities and their personal circumstances.
-The principle of trust-based working hours applies.

 Note that this flexitime model doesn't apply to service positions, where availability must be ensured within a certain time window so that employees can work two different shifts.
 The fixed shift system means there is no possibility of overtime occurring.
-Shifts are limited to the weekdays Monday to Friday, usually starting no earlier than 7am and ending no later than 6pm.
+Shifts are limited to the weekdays Monday to Friday, usually starting no earlier than 7 am and ending no later than 6 pm.